Howard Beach: Early development

-After World War II, Queens and Long Island went through a major suburban building boom leading to the marsh land west of Cross Bay Boulevard to be filled in.
-This led to the development of many Cape-Cod and High-Ranch style houses on 50 by 100 ft and 60 by 100 ft lots.
-This area was developed as "Rockwood Park" to the north and "Spring Park" to the south, together comprising what would be known as "New Howard Beach", while the area east of the boulevard became known as "Old Howard Beach."
-In the early 1950s farm land north of Rockwood Park was developed with the building of many red-bricked two-story garden style cooperative apartments along with some six-story co-op and condo apartment buildings.
-A number of private two-family houses were also built in this neighborhood, which was named Lindenwood.
-The various neighborhoods continued to be developed through the 1960s and 1970s as Cross Bay Boulevard became the area's main shopping district.
-During the 1990s and 2000s, there was further high-scale development as many of the area's old houses were torn down and replaced with upscale million-dollar mini-mansions.
+After World War II, Queens and Long Island experienced a significant suburban building boom.
+The marshland west of Cross Bay Boulevard was filled in, paving the way for the construction of numerous Cape Cod and High Ranch-style homes on 50 by 100 ft and 60 by 100 ft lots.
+This area was developed as Rockwood Park to the north and Spring Park to the south, together comprising what would be known as New Howard Beach, while the area east of the boulevard became known as Old Howard Beach.

+In the early 1950s, farmland north of Rockwood Park was transformed with the addition of red-brick, two-story garden-style cooperative apartments, six-story co-op and condo buildings, and private two-family homes.
+This new neighborhood was named Lindenwood.
+Development continued through the 1960s and 1970s, with Cross Bay Boulevard emerging as the primary shopping district for the area.

+In the 1990s and 2000s, many older homes in the neighborhood were demolished and replaced with McMansions.

 Post-1980s

 Hate crimes

-In 1986 and 2005, two highly publicized hate crimes took place in Howard Beach.
+In 1986 and 2005, Howard Beach became the site of two widely publicized anti-Black hate crimes.

-On December 20, 1986, one African-American man was killed and another was beaten in Howard Beach.
-The incident heightened racial tensions in New York City.
-The dead man was 23-year-old Michael Griffith, a Trinidadian native living in Bedford-Stuyvesant, Brooklyn.
-He was killed December 20, 1986 when he was hit by a car after having been chased onto a highway by a mob of white youths who had beaten him and his friends for being in their neighborhood.
+On December 20, 1986, Michael Griffith, a 23-year-old Black man, was killed in Howard Beach following a racial attack.
+Griffith, along with Cedric Sandiford and Timothy Grimes, sought assistance in Howard Beach after their car broke down on Cross Bay Boulevard.
+They were attacked by a group of white youths at New Park Pizza, severely beating Griffith and Sandiford.
+Fleeing the assault, Griffith ran onto the Belt Parkway and was struck and killed by a car.
+New York City Mayor Ed Koch compared the attack to a lynching.

+Black civil rights activists organized protests in Howard Beach and surrounding neighborhoods, calling for boycotts of white-owned businesses.
+During protests, mostly Black marchers carried signs comparing Howard Beach to apartheid-era South Africa, while white residents displayed racist signs.
+Three local teenagers—Jon Lester, Scott Kern, and Jason Ladone—were convicted of manslaughter, while another assailant was acquitted.

-On June 29, 2005, local white men in Howard Beach attacked three African-American men with baseball bats.
-One victim was injured seriously enough to be hospitalized, and the police arrested two of the perpetrators in the case.
-Nicholas Minucci claimed that the victims had attempted to rob him.
-On June 10, 2006, Minucci, 20, who had uttered a racial epithet during the baseball bat attack, was found guilty of robbery and the racially motivated assault of Glenn Moore.
+On June 29, 2005, a group of local white men in Howard Beach attacked three Black men with baseball bats, resulting in one victim being hospitalized with serious injuries.
+Police arrested two of the attackers, including Nicholas Minucci, who claimed the victims had attempted to rob him.
+Minucci, 20, was found guilty on June 10, 2006 of robbery and the racist attack of Glenn Moore, during which he used a racial slur.
 On July 17, 2006, Minucci was sentenced to 15 years in prison.